-Polycythemia vera is a serious, but very rare blood disorder in children.
-With polycythemia
+Polycythemia vera is a very rare blood disorder in children.
+With polycythemia vera,

 the bone marrow makes too many red blood cells.
-The extra cells make the blood
+The extra cells make the blood too

-too thick.
+thick.
 This may lead to blood clots.
-The clots can decrease the blood supply to
+The clots can decrease the blood supply to organs,

-it is not passed from parents to children.
+passed from parents to children.
+Some forms are not.

 Some children do not have symptoms and polycythemia vera may be found when they're

-- Hemoglobin and hematocrit.
-It measures the amount of hemoglobin and red blood cells in the blood.
+Hemoglobin and hematocrit.
+This test measures the amount of hemoglobin and red blood cells in the blood.

 cells (platelets), and sometimes, young red blood cells (reticulocytes).
 It includes